 Step-by-Step: How to Fix a Bad Credit Score After Debt

-Lower balances across all cards so each stays below 30 percent of its limit.
-Spreading payments often helps more than paying off one card entirely.
+Lower the balances across all your credit cards so each individual card stays below 30% of its limit.
+Because scoring models look at both "per-card" and "overall" utilization, spreading your payments across multiple cards often helps your score more than paying off just one card entirely while leaving others maxed out.

 2. Lock In On-Time Payments

-Set automatic payments for at least the minimum on every account.
-Reliability matters more than payment size when rebuilding trust.
+Set up automatic payments for at least the minimum amount due on every single account.
+Reliability matters far more than the payment size when you are rebuilding trust.
+While a late payment stays on your report for up to 7 years, its impact on your score fades significantly after the first 24 months of renewed on-time payments.

 Frequently Asked Questions